TilenTomakic/ng-blackbox/README.md

 ## Description

 Ng-BlackBox is development dock that provides ability to easily monitor observables, logs, basically anything that you wan't in your app.
+It was inspired by redux-devtools.

+This package is under active development so please tread it as alpha version.
+I'm also looking for way better of creating library since currently you need scss support.

 > I will write better README when I finish implementing all futures and tests.